The 4 Best Times to Travel to Japan: Your Ultimate Seasonal Guide

 Cons of Spring: Large crowds, higher prices for flights and accommodation, booking well in advance is essential.

-Resource Tip: Keep an eye on the Japan National Tourism Organization (JNTO) website (you can easily find it with a quick search) for information on cherry blossom forecasts and popular viewing spots.
+Resource Insight: Pay attention to the Japan National Tourism Organization (JNTO) website (which can be swiftly found with a quick search) for information on cherry blossom forecasts and popular viewing locations.

 Summer (June to August): Festivals, Fireworks, and Lush Greenery